recherst/kavsoft-swiftui-animations/README.md

 ## Introduction

-All demos in this repo are made by SwiftUI 2.0.
-I created this for learning SwiftUI.
-Reference resoures：[Home|Kavsoft](https://kavsoft.dev) .
+All demos in this repo were written by SwiftUI 2.0.
+The only purpose of this repo I created is just for learning SwiftUI and comminications.
+All of Business incomes and Copyrights belong to Kavsoft at [Home|Kavsoft](https://kavsoft.dev) .
+Kindly welcome to become a patron to support them! ❤️

 ## Example apps